 Shakespeare by the Sea Details:

-When: Tuesday- Sunday, check SBTS calendar for details.
+When: Tuesday- Sunday, check SBTS website for details.

 Where: Cambridge Battery, Point Pleasant Park NS B3H 1A1